-Students who commence their actuarial studies prior to 2019 may be subject to transition arrangements as the new syllabus is rolled out.
+Students who commenced their actuarial studies prior to 2019 may be subject to transition arrangements as the new syllabus is rolled out.

-In effect, students who need to work through the transition arrangement will be categorised into one of two groups based on the completion of Part II (consisting of Part IIA - The Actuarial Control Cycle and Part IIB - Investment and Asset Modelling).
+In effect, students who need to work through the transition arrangement will be categorised into one of two groups based on their completion of the old syllabus’ Part II (which consisted of Part IIA - The Actuarial Control Cycle and Part IIB - Investment and Asset Modelling).

-Students who obtain a full exemption from Part II by the end of 2019.
+Group A: Students who obtained a full exemption from Part II by the end of 2019.

-Students who do not obtain a full exemption from Part II by the end of 2019 (including those who attempt Part II prior to 2020 but do not gain a full exemption, and those commencing the new Actuary Program from 2020).
+Group B: Students who do not obtain a full exemption from Part II by the end of 2019.

 To become a Fellow, Group A students must:

-- pass four Part III or Fellowship Program subjects, one or two of which must be either CAP or a new Module 3 Applications subject in the Fellowship Program.
+- Pass four Part III or Fellowship Program subjects.
+You must complete either the CAP (old syllabus) or a new Module 3 Applications subject in the Fellowship Program.

 To become a Fellow, Group B students need to:

-- Pass three Part III or Fellowship Program subjects, one (and only one) of which must be either CAP or a new Module 3 Applications subject; and
+- Pass three Part III or Fellowship Program subjects, one (and only one) of which must be either CAP or a new Module 3 Applications subject.

 - Complete a further year of relevant work experience.

-The following diagram provides a visual representation of the two different study pathways to be taken by Group A and Group B students to become an Associate (AIAA) and Fellow (FIAA).
+The diagram below outlines the different study pathways to be taken by Group A and Group B students to become an Associate (AIAA) and then a Fellow (FIAA).

-1. Students who have passed an existing Part III subject cannot also enrol in the replacement Fellowship subject and count this towards their three or four modules required for Fellowship.
+If you have passed an existing Part III subject, you cannot also enrol in the replacement Fellowship subject and count this towards the modules required for Fellowship.

 Replacement subjects are outlined in the table below.

-Students who have passed one or more Part III subjects will receive a credit for each of these passes under the new Fellowship Program.
-These will count towards both the three (Group B) or four (Group A) subjects they need to pass in the Part III/Fellowship Program.
+If you have passed one or more Part III subjects you receive a credit for each of these passes under the new Fellowship Program.
+These will count towards both the three (Group B) or four (Group A) subjects you need to pass in the Fellowship Program.

-Exemptions for Part III Course 7A Enterprise Risk Management may be granted if a Student Member of the Institute has:
+You may obtain an Exemption for Part III Course 7A Enterprise Risk Management if you have:

-- Been recommended by an accredited university – currently Australian National University and University of New South Wales (please check eligibility dates with your university); and
+- Been recommended by an accredited university – currently Australian National University and University of New South Wales (please check eligibility dates with your university).

 - Paid the appropriate exemption fee.